Saladin: Death

 Saladin died of a fever on 4 March 1193 (27 Safar 589 AH) at Damascus, not long after King Richard's departure.
 In Saladin's possession at the time of his death were one piece of gold and forty pieces of silver.
 He had given away his great wealth to his poor subjects, leaving nothing to pay for his funeral.
 He was buried in a mausoleum in the garden outside the Umayyad Mosque in Damascus, Syria.
 Originally the tomb was part of a complex which also included a school, Madrassah al-Aziziah, of which little remains except a few columns and an internal arch.
 Seven centuries later, Emperor Wilhelm II of Germany donated a new marble sarcophagus to the mausoleum.
 However, the original sarcophagus was not replaced; instead, the mausoleum, which is open to visitors, now has two sarcophagi: the marble one placed on the side and the original wooden one, which covers Saladin's tomb.

 Family

 Imad ad-Din al-Isfahani compiled a list of Saladin's sons along with their dates of birth, according to information provided by Saladin late in his reign.
-They were:
+Notable members of Saladin's progeny, as listed by Imad, include: